NERC-CEH/rse_group/team/talks/100_days.md

 * Balance of larger and smaller commitments
 * Staying aspirational while not putting people off
-* Finding ways to focus on longer term plans (like workshop/clinic series)
+* Finding ways to focus on longer term community plans
-* "How do I stay engaged and informed?" - A common question to us!
+* "How do I stay engaged and informed?" - A common question

 ## Being equitable

-* Centrally managed IT _very conservative about Cyber Essentials
+* Centrally managed IT _very_ conservative about Cyber Essentials
 * Developers working on core services get two-tier treatment
 * Researchers don't have admin access, therefore we shouldn't!
 * After 100 days we don't have a common, comfortable dev environment